Ohio License Plate Lookup

 If you just purchased a used car, the seller needs to indicate their intent to sell at the back of the title.
 They are also required to disclose any important details of the sales agreement.
 Important information to be declared in the sales agreement include the correct odometer reading and the sale date.
 The new owner should have the sales document notarize before submission as part of the titling documents.
 Always ensure that the details presented in the title form are accurate.
 Attempt to remove or change information on the title will render your request invalid.

-We rely on multiple sources to compile our license plate report.
-Many of our sources come from governmental entities such as the National Insurance Crime Bureau (NICB), National Highway Traffic Safety Administration (NHTSA) and the National Motor Vehicle Title Information System (NMVTIS).
-We also regularly check the car auction inventories to track various vehicle's condition.
+We source our information from governmental entities such as the National Insurance Crime Bureau (NICB), National Highway Traffic Safety Administration (NHTSA) and the National Motor Vehicle Title Information System (NMVTIS).
+We also regularly keep track of car auction inventories to monitor various vehicle's condition.

-Is it Legal for me do a reverse license plate search?
+Is it Legal to do a License Plate Lookup?

 Yes, we are in compliant with the Driver's Privacy Protection Act (DPPA), as we do not disclose information about the vehicle's owner personal details.
 Our license plate lookup does a reverse lookup to obtain the VIN number and query the vehicle history reports for it.
 Nothing in our report is personably identifiable to a particular individual.